thom4parisot/thom4.net/source/_posts/2013-customized-chrome-extension-icon-dev-version.md

 }
 ```

-With this content in our `process` file:
+With this content in the `process` file:

 ```javascript
 // src/lib/process.js